 Does leaving the AC fan on waste electricity?

-Whether it’s the hot summer months or the bitter cold of winter, we are all striving to maintain a comfortable temperature within our homes.
-Often times we use our central air systems, that come equipped with thermostats that have either an “on” or “auto” setting in regards to the fan.
+Whether it’s the sweltering summer months or the bitter cold of winter, we are all striving to maintain a comfortable temperature within our homes.
+Often, we use our central air systems, which come equipped with thermostats that have either an “on” or “auto” setting regarding the fan.
 The fan will spin to move air within the house through the vents or ducts.

-At first glance running the fan and keeping it set to “on” seems to have some positive benefits.
+Running the fan and keeping it set to “on” seems to have some positive benefits.
 When the fan is on, it makes the house feel less stuffy, and pushes air to the entire home from a central source, so it is easy to use.
-The air flow can make you feel better and possibly less uncomfortable.
+The air flow can make you feel better and less uncomfortable.

 Most fans are quite energy efficient, especially in newer systems.
 The fan itself runs about as much energy as a refrigerator would.
 This can still add up to $50 a month, or $600 a year.
 This cost can be even higher if you consider the AC unit working harder to counteract the effects the fan may have.